MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-data-aspnet-core/includes/implement-azure-cache.md

 1. Copy the connection string from the preceding command's output for use later.

-## Adding Azure Cache to Redis to the basket service
+## Add Azure Cache to Redis to the basket service

 As implemented in the starter app, the basket service uses in-memory caching.
 That will be replaced with Azure Cache for Redis.
 Complete the following steps to remove the in-memory caching: